drupal-graphql/graphql/doc/mutations/creating-mutation-plugins.md

 ## ArticleInput

-So we know we need to define the arguments for mutations, much like a function it receives arguments and they are used to do whatever our mutation needs.
+So we know from examples above that we need to define the arguments for mutations, much like a functions, mutations receive arguments that can be used to do whatever the mutation needs to do to work.
 In order for graphql to know information about the Arguments we create an "InputType".
 The ArticleInput that we used above looks like this :

 ```
 <?php